timharek/timharek.no/content/logs/watched.md

 Currently watching:

 - Succession S4 (not sure when we'll finish this one...)
-- Pantheon S2
-- Game of Thrones S3
+- Game of Thrones S4
 - The Bear S3

 Watchlist: